 - Add flour, baking soda and salt, and beat on a low speed until soft cookie dough forms.
 Add chopped Mini Eggs and chocolate chips, and beat briefly.

-- Scoop out cookie dough, roughly 2 tablespoons per cookie, and place on prepared oven trays, leaving room for the cookies to spread.
+- Scoop out cookie dough using a medium cookie scoop (roughly 2 tablespoons per cookie) and place balls on prepared oven trays, leaving room for the cookies to spread.

 - Bake cookies for 12-14 minutes or until golden brown.
 Leave cookies to cool for 10 minutes before transferring to a wire rack to cool completely.
 Sprinkle cookies with sea salt before serving.

 Cold butter: If you don’t have a stand mixer, and don’t feel your hand mixer can work with cold butter, feel free to use room temperature butter.
 Follow the recipe as is but after you scoop and roll the cookie dough balls, cover and chill them for 30 minutes before baking.